jwo-salesforce/data-lineage/README.md

 ## create the job->file dependency graph

+### Get the data
-### Run Sumo Query "com.krux.common.mr.base.KruxJob (main): M/R Job Path!" with your desired day range, and export the result as CSV, it should look like resources/log-sample.csv
+Run Sumo Query "com.krux.common.mr.base.KruxJob (main): M/R Job Path!" with your desired day range, and export the result as CSV, it should look like resources/log-sample.csv
+### Produce neo4j node files
-### Update the MRInputOutputLogParserTest main(), and point it to the downloaded file, and run it.
+Update the MRInputOutputLogParserTest main(), and point it to the downloaded file, and run it.

 ### Load the output to Neo4j
 ```